Before registering, YOU WILL BE ASKED TO read AND AGREE TO ALL OF thIs INFORMATION, SO please read everything carefully.

 -Use local transport and get into and out of a bus or van on your own.

 Wheelchairs and rolling walkers will not work on these trips.
 Canes or walking sticks are fine if you can meet the above requirements.
 To rest when the group stops, bring a cane that doubles as a folding stool.

-If you are not sure that you are up to the trip after reading this, please contact your group organizer or contact the UUPCC Travel Coordinator at email@example.com.
+If you are not sure that you are up to the trip after reading this, please contact your group organizer or contact the UUPCC Travel Director at firstname.lastname@example.org.

 Many of the drugs, treatments, and standards of care that we take for granted in North America are unavailable on these trips.
 In addition to not having access to the same level of medical care as in North America, treatment and care might be located far away from where you will be.

 -Bring any needed over-the-counter and prescriptions medications. (refrigeration will not be available)

 -Be able to manage allergies to foods and/or the environment.